-Group cash riow

-2010/11 2011/12

-£000 £000

-50,168 Net (surplus) or deficit on the provision of services Adjustments to net surplus or deficit on the provision of 69,550

-(57,634) services for non-cash movements (4,322)

-Adjustments for items included in the net surplus or deficit on the provision of services that are investing and financing

-628 activities 320

-(6,838) Net cash flows from Operating Activities 65,548

-8,863 Investing Activities 2,574

-240 Financing Activities (66,857)

-2,265 Net (increase) or decrease in cash and cash equivalents 1,265

-Cash and cash equivalents at the beginning of the reporting

-6,189 period 3,924

-· · · · Cash and cash equivalents at the end of the reporting

-3,924 period 2,659
+2011/12 £000 2012/13 £000 (69,550) Net (surplus) or deficit on the provision of services 1,247 (55,555) Adjustments to net surplus or deficit on the provision of 1,217 4,322 services for non-cash movements 7,118 Adjustments for items included in the net surplus or deficit on the provision of services that are investing and financing (320) activities (1,348) (65,548) Net cash flows from Operating Activities 7,017 (2,574) Investing Activities (5,910) 66,857 Financing Activities 2,078 (1,265) Net (increase) or decrease in cash and cash equivalents 3,185 3,924 Cash and cash equivalents at the beginning of the reporting period 2,659 Removal of Red Lion Quarter cash included at the beginning of the reporting period (5) Cash and cash equivalents at the end of the reporting 2,659 period 5,839

-The Council has prepared group account statements that include the financial transactions of South Holland Local Housing Community Interest Company and Red Lion Quarter (formerly known as the Food Heritage) Community Interest Company as they are wholly owned subsidiary companies, and the relevant proportion of Compass Point Business Services (East Coast) Limited - using the equity method - as it is a joint venture between the Council and East Lindsey District Council.
+The Council has prepared group account statements that include the financial transactions of South Holland Local Housing Community Interest Company as a wholly owned subsidiary company together with the relevant proportion of Compass Point Business Services (East Coast) Limited - using the equity method - as it is a joint venture between the Council and East Lindsey District Council.
+Up to 2011/12 the group accounts also included the financial transactions of the Red Lion Quarter Community Interest Company.
+However, the facility that the company occupied was sold in July 2012 and although not officially wound up the company was effectively dormant.
+Any transactions in the months April to July 2012 are not material and therefore have not been included.